top of page

 Red and Boots; 1977 Bravo Blowout

 I asked Boots once about this Bravo well after the release of Red's book in 1991.
-I believe his accounts of the ram block fabrication had to have been accurate given the timeline of events.
+I believe Boot' account s of the ram block fabrication had to have been accurate given the timeline of events.
 The entire job lasted eight days and Red did not show up until day six or seven.
 Boots frowned the entire time he was telling me the story.
 It bothered him.
+A lot.
+Other conversations with Coots Matthews would suggest that things changed within the Adair Company after the Bravo event.

 In any case, the first blowout of any kind in the North Sea was over.
-In very heavy seas and 60 MPH winds most of the oil from the blowout disbursed and disappeared.
+In very heavy seas and 60 MPH winds most of the oil from the blowout disbursed and disappeared; roughly 40% of the oil lost during the event as actually recovered.

 On the left, two thirds of A-Team, the Red Adair Company giving a post Bravo capping press conference in 1977.
 Red is likely taking most of the credit but Boots knows the real deal.
 The other third of the A-Team, Coots, is in Wyoming on his own battling a fire near Casper.